MithilaGuha/ra-training/README.md

   - `/Figures` Figures live here, including images (saved as PNG files) and data referenced or used for tables, for use in the `README`, paper, and presentation.
-  - `/Paper` The manuscript of the paper, without any PDF knits.
+  - `/Paper` The manuscript of the paper, without any PDF knits, including a specified Creative Commons license.
   - `/Presentation` Slides for presentations, again without any PDF knits.
   - `README` The abstract and any project-specific details and